overhide/overhide-widgets/README.md

 <p align="center"><a href="https://overhide.github.io/overhide-widgets/assets/widgets.svg" target="_blank"><img src="https://overhide.github.io/overhide-widgets/assets/widgets.svg" width="75%"/></a></p>

 The top-left shows a sample Web app with a nav-bar housing the [overhide-status](#overhide-status) component.
+It also shows three purchase buttons.
+Clicking any of these will open up the [overhide-login](#overhide-login-) component which serves as our "login widget".

+When a user wants to authorize for a feature; different UI experiences will present themselves depending on whether the feature is free, the user wants to pay in dollars, or the user wants to pay using a wallet, e.g., above, see:

+- anti-bot authentication
+- purchase for dollars
+- puchase with crypto wallet

+A logged in user can check their previous payments in new browser tabs &mdash; UI experiences vary by currency/wallet.

 ## Quick Start